Terms & Policies

 4. Security

-Plait agrees to use commercially reasonable technical and organisational measures designed to prevent unauthorised access, use, alteration or disclosure of any Service or Customer Data, as further described in Plait’s Security Policy.
-However, Plait will have no responsibility for errors in transmission, unauthorised third-party access or other causes beyond Plait's control.
+Plait agrees to use commercially reasonable technical and organizational measures designed to prevent unauthorized access, use, alteration or disclosure of any Service or Customer Data, as further described in Plait’s Security Policy.
+However, Plait will have no responsibility for errors in transmission, unauthorized third-party access or other causes beyond Plait's control.

 5. Third-Party Platforms and Third Party Messaging Apps